Free Shipping on Orders of $25 or More! (Shipping Only Available to the Continental U.S.)

 • Size: Ladybugs are usually smaller and rounder than Asian lady beetles.

-• Markings: The easiest way to identify Asian Lady Beetles is the M-shaped marking found on its head where the wings and head meet.
+• Markings: The easiest way to identify Asian lady beetles is the M-shaped marking found on its head where the wings and head meet.
 The marking may vary in size.
 Asian lady beetles also have larger white patches on their face.

 Are Ladybugs Beneficial Insects?